In this research project, I am interested in examining

 I connect this research to broader discussions on

-- the (post and neo) colonial order of things in cultural/educational practices
+- the (post and neo) colonial order of things in cultural-educational practices

-- the history of educational sciences
+- the history of education and educational science

 The project began in 2017 with four months’ funding from the Emil Aaltonen Foundation.
 It has also received two years’ funding from the Alfred Kordelin Foundation through the Finnish Foundations’ Post Doc Pool (August 2017 to July 2019) and three years’ funding from the Academy of Finland (September 2018 to August 2021, project number 315141).